takedarts/skipresnet/README.md

 [<img alt="Architecture of DenseResNets" src="res/architecture.png" width="250px" align="right">](res/architecture.png)

 SkipResNet is a Skip connected Residual convolutional neural Network for image recognition tasks.
-Though an architecture of SkipResNets is a stack of Residual Blocks just like ResNets, each residual block has several inbounds from the previous blocks in same manner as DenseNets.
+Though an architecture of SkipResNets is a stack of Residual Blocks just like ResNets, each residual block has several inbounds from the previous blocks in the same manner as DenseNets.
 In order to improve the performance, a residual block in SkipResNets includes a Gate Module instead of element-wise additions in ResNets or concatenations in DenseNets.
 A Gate Module contains an attention mechanism which selects useful features dynamically.
 Experimental results indicate that an architecture of SkipResNets improves the performance in image classification tasks.